 Fourier¶

-A Rust-flavored DSL for writing WaveLedger smart contracts.
-Source files end in .fou; the compiler (fourier/compiler.py) lexes, parses, and emits stack-VM bytecode that runs on the WaveLedger VM.
+A Rust-flavored DSL for WaveLedger smart contracts.
+Source files end in .fou; the compiler (fourier/compiler.py) lexes, parses, and emits stack-VM bytecode for the WaveLedger VM.

-Built on NIST PQC standards.
-Contracts get native access to the current post-quantum primitives — ML-DSA-87 (FIPS 204) signature verification, SHA3 (FIPS 202) hashing, and SLH-DSA-SHA2-128s (FIPS 205) as an alternate signature scheme — via precompiles at reserved low addresses.
-No bytecode-level implementation of PQC needed.
+Contracts have native access to the chain's post-quantum primitives — ML-DSA-87 (FIPS 204) signature verification, SHA3 (FIPS 202) hashing, and SLH-DSA-SHA2-128s (FIPS 205) as an alternate signature scheme — through precompiles at reserved low addresses.
+No bytecode-level implementation of post-quantum cryptography is required from contract authors.

-Agile by design.
-New signature schemes are added through a runtime registry: verify_sig(scheme_id, pk, msg, sig) dispatches by ID, so a contract can opt into any registered scheme without recompilation.
-As NIST standardizes additional PQC primitives, they plug in as new precompile addresses and new registry entries — no Fourier syntax change, no hard fork.
-See Crypto agility on the WaveLedger docs for the chain-level details.
+New signature schemes are added through an on-chain registry: verify_sig(scheme_id, pk, msg, sig) dispatches by identifier, so a contract can opt into any registered scheme without recompilation.
+New NIST-standardized primitives integrate as new precompile addresses and new registry entries; the Fourier syntax and the VM ABI do not change.
+See Crypto agility on the WaveLedger docs.

-Deploy from your own code.
-The official chain SDK (waveledger-sdk on PyPI + npm) compiles, deploys, and calls Fourier contracts programmatically via the playground API — no manual hex packing required.
+The official chain SDK (waveledger-sdk on PyPI + npm) compiles, deploys, and calls Fourier contracts programmatically through the playground API.

 -